 During training, venipuncture will likely be performed on your fellow students or volunteers.
 The number of successful sticks you’ll need to complete may be different depending on your location.

 After you have completed your training, you may want to move onto certification.
-It’s a shorter period of time, but obtaining a phlebotomy certificate will not just improve your skills but also make you more desirable when applying for jobs.
+It’s a shorter period, but obtaining a phlebotomy certificate will not just improve your skills but also make you more desirable when applying for jobs.

 So, what does blood draw or venipuncture training involve?
 It requires an ability to make a patient feel comfortable and relaxed.
 Second, it involves learning the correct lab and safety procedures, including the order of draw.
 Finally, it involves learning how to successfully stick a patient, and draw the desired amount of blood.

 Phlebotomists are extremely important to the medical field.
 Without them, many illnesses and ailments may go unnoticed or undiagnosed.
-And it all starts with knowing how to successfully perform venipuncture.
+And it all starts with knowing how to perform venipuncture successfully.